-The BEST Easy Guacamole recipe – made with just a handful of ingredients and ready in minutes!
-This creamy guacamole has the perfect balance of cilantro, lime, and salt, and makes a delicious addition to any Mexican meal.
-Enjoy it with tortilla chips, veggies, nachos, or even your favorite sandwich.
-If you love guacamole, you’ll LOVE this easy, delicious recipe….guaranteed to become a fast favorite!
+The BEST Guacamole – made with just a handful of ingredients!
+This recipe is EASY to make, has the perfect of flavors, and makes a delicious addition to any Mexican meal.
+Enjoy it with tortilla chips, veggies, nachos, or your favorite sandwich.
+Guaranteed to become a fast favorite!

 It’s the ideal appetizer for parties, game days, lazy days by the pool, or…..let’s be honest…..every day.
 And…it’s an equally delicious topping for enchiladas, tacos, or quesadillas.
-Pretty much any way you eat it, guacamole is amazing!
+Pretty much any way you eat it, it’s amazing!
 And best of all, it’s surprisingly easy to make.